dsab123/UploadHymns/README.md

 And for updating the DB, I'm sure I can do that from within JavaScript, right?

 Not sure where to host.
 It'll just be me uploading the hymns for the forseeable future, so I'll use S3 for now.

+##todo:
+- figure out how to change the color of the filestyle bootstrap input
+- add Spring for backend processing awesomeness, which will include DB calls and stuff